-Source: The Office of the Board of Investment (BOI) email dated 2 April 2020 the Board of Investment (BOI) Measure - Released 13 April 2020
+Source: The Office of the Board of Investment (BOI) email dated 2 April 2020; and post BOI-JFCCT webinar 5 August 2020, with a Zoom meeting facility.

 The Board of Investment of Thailand (BOI) approved a series of measures to mitigate the impact of the coronavirus or COVID-19 outbreak on business, including steps to encourage rapid investment in the manufacturing of medical equipment.
 The board also approved incentives to promote technology-based "smart farming" solutions as well as research and development in a broader range of sectors.